-The Management Company, the Central Administration Agent and the Main Distributor
+The Management Company, the UCI manager and the main distributor

-The Board of Directors has appointed Union Investment Luxembourg S.A. (the "Management Company" or "UIL") as the main distributor and has entrusted it with fund management and central administration.
-The delegation of these duties does not affect the effectiveness of supervision by the Company.
-In particular, this does not prevent the Company from acting in the best interests of the shareholders.
-The Management Company is responsible for carrying out the delegated functions for the Company.
+The Board of Directors has appointed Union Investment Luxembourg S.A. (the "Management Company" or "UIL") as the UCI manager and as the main distributor and entrusted it with fund management.
+The transfer of these duties does not under any circumstances impair the effective supervision by the Company.
+In particular, the Company is not, as a result, prevented from acting in the best interests of the shareholders.
+The Management Company is responsible to the Company for the exercise of the functions transferred.